Pellet Stove Reviews: How to Compare Pellet Stoves

 Efficiency

 The overall heating efficiency of the stove taking into account the efficiency of the heat exchanger.
-Actual combustion efficiency of pellet stoves is typically around 98%.
+Actual combustion efficiency is typically around 98%.
+See Pellet Stove Efficiency

 Dimensions

 Will it fit?
-Allowance must also be made for clearances to combustibles.
+Allowance must also be made for clearances to combustibles both for the stove and the venting layout.

 Weight

-Useful for deciding if the floor will take the weight of the stove.
+Useful for deciding if the floor will take the weight.
 Also useful in comparing pellet stove reviews of stoves of the same construction type.
-Heavier stove usually have a better heat exchanger.
+Heavier stoves usually have a better heat exchanger.
 It's important not to compare cast iron stoves with fabricated steel stoves in this way.

 Window Size

 An indication of how cozy the stove will make a room.
-Some very efficient stoves only have a tiny viewing window.
+Some very efficient units only have a tiny viewing window.

 Rear Vent Height

 Necessary for planning the installation.
-It should also be noted when planning installation that the vent on a particular stove is unlikely to be on the stove's centreline.
+It should also be noted when planning installation that the vent is unlikely to be on the stove's centreline.

 Battery Backup